Alprog/Judy/readme.txt

-Metroidvania is a platform game inspired by Metroid and Castlevania.
+Judy is a crossplatform multirender game engine.

 The source code is public, but this is NOT an open-source project right now.
 You are free to view and download the code, but you CANNOT modify or redistribute it.